profile

 .

-I think I like my first job... funny colleagues, caring friends, and a comfortable work environment.
+I'm thinking that I like my first job... funny colleagues, caring friends, dirty jokes, and a work environment that keeps me right at the center of my comfort zone.

-Oh, it's the general manager, calling from the company's head office.
+Oh, it's the general manager, calling from the head office... on my personal phone.

-"Waqas, where is Osama?", Asks the General Manager in a dead serious tone.
+"Waqas, where is Osama?", Asked the General Manager in a dead serious tone.

-"Osama is here somewhere, Ma'am", I reply with hesitation.
+"Osama is here somewhere, Ma'am", I reply with hesitation and a stutter.

 "No No No. Tell me exactly where Osama is RIGHT NOW?"
-She demands, raising her voice which makes me pissed off.
+She demands, raising her voice which pisses me off.

 But, in reality, Osama is no way near the workplace.

 He asked me to cover up for him, as he had "something important" to take care of...
-Which I'm sure is dating a new girlfriend.
+Which I'm sure is dating his new girlfriend.

-So I decide to stick to the plan:
+But I decide to stick to the plan to save my friend's CARELESS ASS.

 She then hangs up the phone... without saying another word.

-A couple minutes later, I find myself pondering on how the heck she could possibly know I was lying.
+I find myself pondering how she could possibly know I was not telling her the truth?

-What would I do with my life without a job?
+Now, I'm scared and feeling insecure: What would I do with my life without a job that I love, I think?

-After a few hours into this agony, I'm told that company's CEO called an urgent meeting in the BIG conference room.
+Few hours into this agony, I'm told that the company's CEO called an urgent meeting in the BIG conference room and he's waiting for me.

-I enter the conference room, and the meeting room is full of all my colleagues and staff members ... and the CEO, who sure resembles a lot with Osama Bin Laden right now.
+I enter the conference room and much to my humiliation, the meeting room is filled with all my colleagues and staff members who report directly... to me.

 "Today, one of you not only lied but also misbehaved with one of our company's top executives which is unacceptable at my company."

-Maybe, I deserve it...
+I’m sweating bullets with guilt and nervousness and thinking maybe, I deserve all this...
 I'm a big liar after all.

 But the lecture drags on for 10 minutes...
 15 minutes... and 30 minutes which starts to feel like 30 hours.

-He keeps repeating himself, getting louder and more aggressive.
+He keeps on repeating himself, getting louder and more aggressive with each sentence.

 .